Taha Malik: TV/Digital

 In 2020, Malik wrote the original music score for YouTube's Season 1 of "Fundamental.
 Gender Justice.
 No Exceptions," which has been nominated for two DayTime Emmy Awards in 2021.

 Installations

-In 2017, Malik contributed to HOME 1947, an exhibition in collaboration with the British Council, Citizen's Archive of Pakistan and Sharmeen Obaid.
-"Before arriving in Karachi, Home 1947 was showcased in Manchester in July, followed by Mumbai in August and Lahore in the month of October."
+In 2017, Malik contributed to HOME 1947, an exhibition in collaboration with the British Council, Citizens' Archive of Pakistan, and Sharmeen Obaid.
+"Before arriving in Karachi, Home 1947 was showcased in Manchester in July, followed by Mumbai in August and Lahore in October."

 Malik discussing film and music, alongside Azaan Sami, Ayla Raza, and Babar Sheikh in Karachi.